On a generalisation of Cameron's base size conjecture: Fixed point ratios for classical groups

 and

 and so the claim holds.

 \vs

 Now suppose that $H$ is of type ${\rm Sp}_4(q)\wr S_2$ and again let $i$ be minimal such that $r\vert q^i-1$.
-We may again assume that $x\in H$, and in particular that $r$ divides $|H|$, since otherwise we have ${\rm fpr}(x, G/H) = 0$.
+We may again assume that $x\in H$, and in particular that $r$ divides $|H|$.
 It follows that $i\in \{1, 2, 4\}$.
 The computations are straightforward here as well, and so, to avoid unnecessary repetition, we only consider the case $i = 2$ and leave the remaining cases to the reader.

-If $i = 2$, then there are $11$ possibilities for $C_G(x)$ up to isomorphism.
+If $i = 2$, then there are at most $11$ possibilities for $C_G(x)$ up to isomorphism.
 More precisely, $C_G(x)$ is one of the following types:

 All cases can be handled in a similar way.
 For example, let us consider the case where $C_G(x)$ is of type ${\rm GU}_2(q)^2$.
 As described in Section~\ref{s:cclasses}, if $\hat{x}$ denotes the lift of $x$ in ${\rm Sp}_8(q)$, then $\hat{x}$ is ${\rm Sp}_8(q)$-conjugate to an element of the form $[\Lambda_1^2, \Lambda_2^2]$ for two distinct $\sigma$-orbits $\Lambda_1, \Lambda_2$.